unifire-app/aspect/docs/api.md

 function func(name, tpl)  end
 ```

-Function used for loading compiled lua code of the template.
+Function is used for loading compiled lua code of the template.

 ### Option `bytecode_save`